Psilocybin: Depression

 A 2025 network meta-analysis of RCTs of psilocybin for depression found that it did not significantly improve depression scores relative to placebo on day 2 post-dose but did improve them day 8 and day 15 post-dose.
 Depressive symptoms were improved only slightly more with psilocybin than with placebo.
 Another 2024 meta-analysis found that depressive symptoms were improved on days 2, 14, and 42, with similar effect sizes.
 In the previously described dose-ranging Phase II trial of psilocybin for depression, the time to median depressive event after administration of psilocybin was 92 to 189 days for 25 mg, 43 to 83 days for 10 mg, and 21 to 62 days for 1 mg, depending on the analysis.
 Repeated dosing of psilocybin is being explored for maximization and maintenance of depressive symptom improvement, with preliminary effectiveness observed.

 In June 2025, Compass Pathways, which is developing psilocybin for treatment-resistant depression, announced the results of a Phase III clinical trial of single-dose 25 mg psilocybin (COMP360) versus placebo.
 Psilocybin met the primary endpoint of a significant reduction in depressive scores on the Montgomery-Asberg Depression Rating Scale (MADRS) relative to placebo.
 At the 6-week point, there was a 3.6-point reduction in depressive symptoms on the scale compared to placebo.
 The degree of improvement over placebo was small and below expectations: a minimum advantage of at least 5 points over placebo had been expected and deemed acceptable, for instance by the company's investors.
-After Compass Pathways's announcement, the company's stock price fell by 36%.
-Since October 2024, upon initially delaying the announcement of the results, Compass Pathways has laid off 30% of its staff and stopped all preclinical work unrelated to COMP360.
-A second Phase III trial by Compass Pathways involving multiple different doses of psilocybin is also underway, with results expected next year.
-Questions remain concerning the durability of psilocybin's antidepressant effects, the scalability of its treatment delivery, and regulatory uncertainity.
+Compass Pathways' second Phase 3 trial of COMP360 met its primary endpoint, but the effect size was modest and the added benefit of a second dose was unclear.
+Questions remain about the durability of psilocybin's antidepressant effects, the scalability of its treatment delivery, and regulatory uncertainty.

 Most clinical trials of psilocybin for depression have had financial conflicts of interest and significant risk of bias.
-The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of psychedelics like psilocybin for treatment of psychiatric disorders, highlighting concerns including excessive hype around these drugs, questionable biologically-based theories of benefit, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, small and short-term benefits over placebo, and their potential for difficult and potentially destabilizing experiences and adverse effects, among others.
+Small sample sizes were common in the trials.
+The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of psychedelics like psilocybin for treatment of psychiatric disorders.
+She has highlighted concerns including excessive hype around these drugs, questionable biologically-based theories of benefit, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, small and short-term benefits over placebo, and their potential for difficult and potentially destabilizing experiences and adverse effects, among others.

+Obsessive–compulsive disorder

+Psilocybin has been studied for the treatment of obsessive–compulsive disorder.
+It is formally under development for treatment of OCD by multiple pharmaceutical companies.
+These include candidates with the developmental code names SYNP-101 (Ceruvia Lifesciences) and MLS-101 (MycoMedica Life Sciences).